nais/doc/docs/workloads/application/reference/application-spec.md

 #### gcp.sqlInstances[].tier
 Server tier, i.e. how much CPU and memory allocated.
 Available tiers are `db-f1-micro`, `db-g1-small` and custom `db-custom-CPU-RAM`.
-Custom memory must be mulitple of 256 MB and at least 3.75 GB (e.g. `db-custom-1-3840` for 1 cpu, 3840 MB ram)
+Custom instances must specify memory as a multiple of 256 MB and at least 3.75 GB (e.g. `db-custom-1-3840` for 1 cpu, 3840 MB ram).
+The smallest possible instance is `db-f1-micro`, which is recommended only for development instances.
+For production workloads, please specify at least `db-custom-1-3840`.

 Type: `string`<br />
-Required: `false`<br />
+Required: `true`<br />
 Default value: `db-f1-micro`<br />
 Pattern: `db-.+`<br />